Uncle Stock Review

 About Uncle Stock

-Uncle Stock is a straightforward, but detailed stock screener that combines fundamental and technical information.
+Uncle Stock is a straightforward but detailed stock screener that combines fundamental and technical information.
 The main advantage of this platform over the many other available stock screeners is the immensity of its dataset.
-Uncle Stock has more than 3,000 metrics and all of them are historical so you can backtest your stock screens.
-In addition, Uncle Stock has detailed fundamental information about stocks around the globe, rather than just on the US exchanges.
+Uncle Stock has more than 3,000 metrics, and all of them are historical, so you can back-test your stock screens.
+In addition, Uncle Stock has detailed fundamental information about stocks from around the globe, rather than just those on the US exchanges.
 That makes it an ideal choice for traders who dabble in trading in emerging markets as well as on major North American and European exchanges.

 Uncle Stock Pricing Options

-The Bronze plan, at $12/month or $99/year, opens up much of the essential capabilities of Uncle Stock.
+Uncle Stock offers three different service tiers.
+The Bronze plan, at $14/month or $112/year, offers only the most essential capabilities of Uncle Stock.
 You can create watchlists and use the stock screener, as well as view advanced fundamental metrics such as valuation and profitability.

 The Silver plan adds backtesting with yearly rebalancing, as well as the ability to save your stock screens.
-This plan costs $18/month or $149/year.
+This plan costs $22/month or $174/year.

-Finally, the Gold plan, for $33/month or $279/year, unlocks the full potential of Uncle Stock.
-You can rebalance backtests on half yearly and quarterly timescales, as well as benchmark metrics against the industry medians.
+Finally, the Gold plan, for $37/month or $295/year, unlocks the full potential of Uncle Stock.
+You can rebalance back tests on half yearly and quarterly timescales, as well as benchmark metrics against the industry medians.
 With a Gold subscription, you can also export data – including screener results and stock details – to Excel.